-The survey will occur along the extent of the road within and adjacent to the GUWPCA at 19 groundwater survey wells and the Ellen Brook at four surface water locations.
-At each surface water location, three samples will be taken to ensure a representative and comparable baseline dataset is collected for the surface water survey site.
-At surface water location SWL22, sediment samples at the three sample locations will also be taken.
-Survey sites used for data collection as part of the baseline survey are expected to continue to be used throughout the life of the project for ongoing monitoring, where possible.
+Survey will occur at 27 groundwater and 18 surface water survey sites.
+At most surface water locations, three samples will be taken to ensure a representative and comparable baseline dataset is collected for the surface water survey site.
+Only two samples will be taken at SWL15 due to difficulties accessing more than two sample locations at the site.
+Survey sites used for data collection as part of the baseline survey will continue to be used throughout the life of the project for ongoing monitoring, where possible.

-Survey sites are shown in Figure 2 and will be used during construction and operation as monitoring sites.
+Survey sites are shown in Figure 2.

 Baseline survey sites shown in Figure 2 are also the temporal reference sites for the proposal.
-Baseline data from the survey sites will define the reference condition of water quality at the GUWPCA and the Ellen Brook.
-This represents measurements made before a disturbance and before management actions are implemented.
+Baseline data from the survey sites will define the reference condition of water.
+This represents measurements made before a disturbance or before management actions are implemented.
 Given suitable reference data can be derived from the survey sites prior to construction, the use of additional spatial reference sites is not considered necessary.
 ANZECC and ARMCANZ (2000) states the best reference condition is pre-disturbance data, which forms a valuable basis from which to define the reference condition.
 If the disturbance has already occurred then data from spatial reference sites can be used.
-Given the proposal has not commenced and baseline reference data of sufficient quality and timespan can be obtained to provide valid comparisons with post-disturbance data, pre-disturbance data will act as the reference control data for this proposal; i.e., survey sites will act as temporal reference sites.
+Given proposal activities have not commenced and baseline reference data of sufficient quality and timespan can be obtained to provide valid comparisons with post-disturbance data, the use of pre-disturbance data will act as the reference data for this proposal, i.e. survey sites will act as temporal reference sites.